circuscode/tootpress/readme.txt

 == Setup Manual ==

+1. Install the Plugin in WordPress
-1. Create an Application on your Mastodon Instance to get API Access (under Settings/Development)
+2. Create an Application on your Mastodon Instance to get API Access (under Settings/Development)
-2. Restrict the Authorization of the created Application to Read (all data)
+3. Restrict the Authorization of the created Application to Read (all data)
-3. Maintain Mastodon Instance and Access Token in the TootPress Settings
+4. Maintain Mastodon Instance and Access Token in the TootPress Settings
-4. Retrieve your Account ID (in WordPress under Tools/Toots)
+5. Retrieve your Account ID (in WordPress under Tools/Toots)
-5. Maintain the Account ID in the TootPress Settings
+6. Maintain the Account ID in the TootPress Settings
-6. Create a new WordPress Page and add the Page to your Menu
+7. Create a new WordPress Page and add the Page to your Menu
-7. Maintain the Page ID in the TootPress Settings (you find the Page ID in URL of the Browser when editing the Page in WordPress)
+8. Maintain the Page ID in the TootPress Settings (you find the Page ID in URL of the Browser when editing the Page in WordPress)
-8. Run Mastodon API Request once (in WordPress under Tools/Toots)
+9. Run Mastodon API Request once (in WordPress under Tools/Toots)
-9. Activate Steady Fetch
+10. Activate Steady Fetch
-10. That's it!
+11. That's it!

 == Instructions for Use ==